codebyshennan/tamkeen-data/docs/1-frontend/node/nodemon.md

-# 0.5.3: Nodemon
+# Nodemon

 ## Learning Objectives

-1. Nodemon auto-refreshes Node applications on code changes, helpful for development
+1. Demonstrate how to install Nodemon globally using npm
+2. Show how to use Nodemon to automatically restart a Node.js application when file changes are detected

 ## Introduction